/institutional/perspectives/portfolio-strategy/asset-backed-securities-abs

 Notes issued under an ABS transaction are wholly backed by the assets owned by the SPV, but what happens if the cash flows generated by those assets diminish?
 As noted earlier, ABS transactions often carry several structural protections to help protect the bondholders from losses.
 Domino’s ABS include a number of such structural protections:

 • Required Amortization.
-Domino’s is required to repay 1 percent of the original debt amount annually while its leverage is over 5.0x EBITDA—earnings before interest, taxes, depreciation, and amortization—to incrementally reduce dollars at risk for debt investors.
+Domino’s is required to repay a set amount of the original debt annually while maintaining enough leverage to incrementally reduce dollars at risk for debt investors.

 • Performance triggers.
 Two performance triggers in the Domino’s securitization serve to help protect the ABS investor.
 Both tests are used to redirect cash from Domino’s to either hold in a reserve account or repay debt in the event that business performance deteriorates: